Quantum-enhanced screened dark energy detection: Abstract

 \section{Abstract}

 We propose an experiment based on a Bose-Einstein condensate interferometer for strongly constraining fifth-force models.
 Additional scalar fields from modified gravity or higher dimensional theories may account for dark energy and the accelerating expansion of the Universe.
 These theories have led to proposed screening mechanisms to fit within the tight experimental bounds on fifth-force searches.
-We show that our proposed experiment would greatly improve the existing constraints on these screening models by many orders of magnitude, entirely eliminating the remaining parameter space of the simplest of these models.
+We show that our proposed experiment would greatly improve the existing constraints on these screening models by many orders of magnitude.